mike-zenith/tutorial-ts-backend-archi/anemic-models/README.md

 Validation libraries should be encapsulated and should be hidden behind an interface.
 In this way, replacing them would be easier.

-Relying on decorators that are modifying properties and override setters is fine as well in this anemic-model focused line, we can manually create property setter functions and even have a validator dependency behind them thats exposed through an interface.
+Relying on decorators that are modifying properties and override setters is fine as well in this anemic model focused line, we can manually create property setter functions and even have a validator dependency behind them thats exposed through an interface.

 It works differently on application layer where contract validation is done with DTOs through factories and it should throw error before reaching the domain.